It may surprise you to know that several animals walk on two legs!

 They are known for their communication skills, using a combination of vocalizations and gestures to convey messages to one another.

-They also use tools to forage for food, such as using sticks to extract insects from trees or rocks to crack open nuts.
+They also use tools to forage for food, such as sticks to extract insects from trees or rocks to crack open nuts.

-Chimpanzees have been the subject of extensive research due to their close genetic relation to humans and have been observed exhibiting behavior that resembles human culture, such as teaching their young and mourning their dead.
+They have been observed exhibiting behavior that resembles human culture, such as teaching their young and mourning their dead.

 25. Black Bears

-This bipedal posture allows them to reach high vegetation, look taller to survey their surroundings, or intimidate potential threats.
+This bipedal posture allows them to reach high vegetation, look taller to survey their surroundings or intimidate potential threats.Â

 Black bears are large and powerful creatures found in North America.